CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-2.md

 1. **Implement Code Scanning and CodeQL:**

    - Enable Code scanning for the repository.
-   - Configure CodeQL analysis in the workflow to the existing GitHub.
+   - Configure CodeQL analysis in the workflow for the existing GitHub.
-   - Use **Advanced** option when creating a CodeQL Analysis YAML file.
+   - Use the **Advanced** option when creating a CodeQL Analysis YAML file.
    - Resolve the generated alerts, if any.

 2. **Implement Repository security advisories:**